kuzudb/nobel-network/README.md

 - Demonstrate how to use Kùzu to construct the graph and how to use NetworkX to analyze the data in it
 - Enrich the graph with official metadata from the [nobelprize.org](https://www.nobelprize.org/organization/developer-zone-2/) API.
-Because the names in either dataset do not match exactly, entity resolution is needed. -- this repo uses the [Senzing](https://senzing.com/docs/) API to resolve entities so that the data from these two sources can be effectively merged to analyze the Nobel Laureate network.
+Because the names in either dataset do not match exactly, entity resolution is needed -- this project uses the [Senzing](https://senzing.com/docs/) API to resolve entities so that the data from these two sources can be effectively merged to analyze the Nobel Laureate network.

 ## Data

-The primary dataset for this project includes the tree structures that represents Nobel Laureates and their mentors between 1901 and 2022, generously made available under the MIT license by the original author (Richard S. J. Tol).
+The primary dataset for this project includes the tree structures that represents Nobel Laureates between 1901 and 2022 and their mentors (dating back hundreds of years), generously made available under the MIT license by the original author (Richard S. J. Tol).
 The original data is available within MATLAB files in [this repo](https://github.com/rtol/NobelNetwork), but is cleaned up and consolidated for ease of reproducibility in this repo.